gilpanal/beatbytebot_api/README.md

 #### NOTES:

-1.- How to get the JSON key: https://firebase.google.com/docs/admin/setup#initialize-sdk
+1.- To collect the right information from Firebase DB check: https://github.com/gilpanal/bunchofsongs_api/wiki/Firebase-Setup

 2.- For MODE='DEV' it's enough by changing the following values: